-In Continuing to study Lashon HaQodesh, the Holy Tongue, Ivrit, Hebrew, I noticed something interesting.
+In study of Lashon HaQodesh, the Holy Tongue, Ivrit, Hebrew, I noticed something interesting.

-So from the Hebrew letters we see the following definition of Brother =One who is a Strong Protector.
+So from the Hebrew letters we see the following definition Brother =One who is a Strong Protector.

 ‘ACH’ is also the modern Hebrew word for Nurse.
-American Nursing Association gives this definition of Nursing: ‘Nursing is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations.’
+‘Nursing is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations.’
+American Nursing Association

-Abba made the family home first and His divine language shows the value of relationships!
+Abba made the family home first!
+His divine language shows the value of relationships!
 Brethren are strong protectors of the household and beloved uncles are welcomers of loving provision.
-May we of the household of faith, show these levels of awesome commitment with one another in our great Mishpachah of Messiah that His Kingdom may grow!
+May we of the household of faith, show these levels of awesome commitment for one another in our great Mishpachah of Messiah that His Kingdom may grow!

 Blessings and Shalom!

 May our family relationships grow in depth this season!